A neighbour, a person living by our side. We may differ in manners and ideas of how things should be done, but we will always stay closely connected.

 Hamoud Mjeidel then takes us to the families residing in Umm Ali’s building in Shatila, and Ghadir Hamadi invites us to hear her family history spanning Lebanon and the Gulf.
 Rayan Sukkar and Samih Mahmoud, finally, brings us voices from those who may be considered neighbours of the ongoing Lebanese uprising.

-From South Lebanon to Beirut and Saudi Arabia, then back to Beirut again.
-Ghadir Hamadi shares the journey of her and her family, navigating between neighbourhoods that are similar and different at the same time.Read more
+From South Lebanon to Beirut and Saudi Arabia, then back to Beirut again: the journey of Ghadir and her family, navigating between neighbourhoods that are similar and different at the same time.Read more

 For some Syrians, the Lebanese uprising seemed like a second chance for the pro-democracy movements that quickly deteriorated after 2011.Read more